onart/cpp_forward_tuple/README.md

     int _1;
 };
 ```
-This is available on MSVC, Clang / Not tested on GCC yet
+This is available(tested) on MSVC, Clang, and GCC

 Intended usage: extend this class to generate some code automatically at compile time
 ```C++